 What to Expect

 Skiing and riding is about having fun – and being safe while doing it.
-This guide will help you understand your child’s skiing and snowboarding ability and what level to sign them up for.
+This guide will help you understand your skiing/snowboarding ability and what level to sign up for.
 Keep in mind that these are general guidelines to help us plan for what’s coming to the program.
 There is also an evaluation period on snow to help tighten up the group divisions.

 |FIRST TIMER||I’ve never skied.||I’ve never snowboarded.|